srouse/scottrouse-design/README.md

 ## American Family Insurance Jutro Customization
-American Family, a fortune 300 company, was migrating to a single, centralized insurance API across multiple brands without also systematizing the UI.
-Utilizing and manipulating their own graphics, I was able to illustrate to upper management the risks of not thinking about the UI as seriously as they did the backend.
+American Family Insurance, a Fortune 300 company, was migrating to a single, centralized insurance API across multiple brands without also systematizing the UI.
+Utilizing and manipulating their own graphics, I demonstrated to upper management the need to take UI as seriously as backend development.
+AmFam subsequently adopted a design system that mitigated this risk.

 [AmFam E1P Jutro Customization](https://assets.ctfassets.net/rtkhko6y3s3u/13bn1LpXJfE4IVCzXIMvv0/47aeb86c242caa430c66cfc979a7dd4e/e1p-JutroCustomization--v00-08.pdf)

 ## Summit Next Generation UX
-This was done during my time in Summit's Design and Innovation Team.
-It was an exploration of what our various UI form factors could look like if we designed into the major use cases.
-It includes a (speculative) usage map informing mobile, desktop, and in-branch experiences.
+As an original member of Summit's newly implemented Design and Innovation Team, I initiated an exploration of what our various UI form factors could look like if we designed for our major use cases.
+This included a speculative usage map informing mobile, desktop, and in-branch experiences.

 [Summit Universal UX 2019-03](https://assets.ctfassets.net/rtkhko6y3s3u/1crcQdf3htA7XlGf6oEwx7/9c309acca8c09e8a220fffe1c5f70f67/2019-03-00-SCU-UUX.pdf)

 ## Summit Loan Member Visualization
-A Summit Design and Innovation project, LOUI (Loan Object UI) was an attempt to standardize the expression of a loan within Summit in an effort to visualize that loan across various contexts of the member's experience.
+LOUI (Loan Object UI), a Summit Design and Innovation Team project that I lead, was intended to standardize the expression of a loan within Summit to visualize that loan across various contexts of the member's experience.
 This particular visualization was designed to augment an in-person conversation between a Loan Officer and a member.

 [Summit LOUI 2019-03](https://assets.ctfassets.net/rtkhko6y3s3u/dLy1F3ewhq2P9ckeAuAon/4790fa74b9beb564559f61a4c5e2c5ef/2019-03-26-Summit-LOUI.pdf)

 ## Summit Design System
+I initiated, created, and maintain the Summit design system.
+It is built using Figma as the source of truth for tokens and Lit Elements.
+The design system is now used credit union wide and has greatly improved design quality and implementation efficiency.

 [Summit Design System](/scu-components/dist/scu/reference/)

 ## Figma Design System Widget
+The Figma Design System widget is a next generation Figma widget taking design system tokenization and distribution to the next level.
+It allows for easy creation of all the various types of tokens, implicit documentation, ADA feedback, Font Awesome integration, and GitHub deployment (repo and npm packaging).
+It is going to be published in Q2 2023.

 [Figma Design System Widget](https://figmadesignsystem.app/)

 ## Summit Content Platform
-Summit managed their website with Drupal 7 which was nearing end of life in a year or so.
-I was asked to research alternatives and presented a content platform, Contentful, as a solution to break out of the silo of CMS managed websites.
-Summit signed on and now is rebuilding their website as well as centralizing rates, branch locations, and all product information in Contentful.
-That information is now accessible from any and all parts of Summit's offerings.
-The Contentful contact described it as one of the most impressive presentations he had seen.
+I took the lead to research alternatives to the CMS Summit uses to manage their website, which is reaching end of life this year.
+I presented a content platform, Contentful, as an innovative solution to break out of the silo of CMS-based websites.
+Summit's CMO, CIO, and enthusiastically agreed to the solution I proposed I am now leading the website rebuild, including centralizing rates, branch locations, and all product information in Contentful so that it is accessible from all of Summit's digital service offerings.
+A  Contentful representative described the solution I have engineered as one of the most impressive presentations he had seen.

 [Summit Content Platform Presentation](https://assets.ctfassets.net/rtkhko6y3s3u/6zzka6j6V8U6bgnuQ0aTo7/a1dfb43325c67c9e22379fa688e64196/scu-content-platform-2022-06-20.pdf)

 ## Summit Rates Central
+Summit Rates Central is a Contentful application that centralizes all rates and rate products.
+It transformed a 3 day process into less than an hour and sets the stage for complete automation of rate updates.

 [Rates Central](https://ratescentral.summitcreditunion.com)

 ## Build Information